-- · Students may receive credit for FIP-136/Inspections and Codes if they hold a valid level 1 Fire Inspectors Certification from the NC Office of State Fire Marshall. - · Students may receive credit for FIP-224/Fire Instructor I and II if they hold a valid Instructors Certification from the NC Office of State Fire Marshal. - · Students may receive credits for FIP-226/Fire Officer I and II if they hold a valid Fire Office I and II Certification from the NC Office of State Fire Marshal.
+- Students may receive credit for FIP 136/Inspections and Codes if they hold a valid level 1 Fire Inspectors Certification from the NC Office of State Fire Marshal. - Students may receive credit for FIP 224/Fire Instructor I and II if they hold a valid Instructors Certification from the NC Office of State Fire Marshal. - Students may receive credits for FIP 240/Fire Officer if they hold a valid Fire Office I and II Certification from the NC Office of State Fire Marshal. - Students may receive credits for FIP 124/Fire Prevention & Public Education if they hold a valid NC Fire Educator II certification from the NC Office of State Fire Marshal. - Students may receive credits for FIP 128/Detection and Investigation if they hold a valid NC Arson Investigator certification from the NC Office of State Fire Marshal. - Students may receive credits for up to 6 credit hours for a valid NC EMT certification from the NC Office of EMS.